hashicorp/packer/website/source/docs/provisioners/shell.html.md

     declaring them inline in our execute_command.
 The default `execute_command` will be `chmod +x {{.Path}}; . {{.EnvVarFile}} && {{.Path}}`.
-This option is unnecessary for most cases, but if you have extra quoting in your custom `execute_command`, then this may be neccecary for proper script execution.
+This option is unnecessary for most cases, but if you have extra quoting in your custom `execute_command`, then this may be unnecessary for proper script execution.
     Default: false.

 -   `execute_command` (string) - The command to use to execute the script.
 By